Drug Submissions for Generic Drug Products

 - Generic Drug Submission Procedures

-In November 2016, the Drug Price Regulation was amended to improve the generic drug listing process in B.C.
+This section outlines amendments made to the Drug Price Regulation (the Regulation) to improve the generic drug listing process in B.C.

 PharmaCare continues to review submissions for new generic drugs and to update the generic formulary each month.